Content Design

 CTA exploration: preview mode, with edit and publish CTAs.

 We quickly ran into the issues with this approach.
 The profile design makes use of editing pop up modals, each of which has a “save” CTA.
 In pressing this “save” CTA, the user could reasonably expect that their edits be permanently saved.
-The addition of a “publish” button complicated this, adding unnecessary confusion and friction.
+The addition of a “publish” button complicated this, possibly resulting in lost edits.

 The About me editing modal, which allows the user to input gender identity, sexual orientation, ethnic background, languages, and hobbies and interests.
 A "Save" button is included at the bottom right.